 Maintain and continue to build high standards and be recognized as a premier employer.
 Develop and implement strategies for keeping positions filled with excellent candidates.
 Reduce time to fill through full cycle recruiting.
 Full cycle recruiting has a lot of moving parts including branding, engagement, advertising and marketing, social media, sourcing, referrals, pre-application open houses/orientation, off-site recruiting, interviewing, assessments, selection, vetting, onboarding, and retention.
 Retention is a major part of the recruiting cycle process that is often neglected or not considered as part of the recruiting process at all.
-Retention completes/brings the recruiting and retention plans that may be incorporated into our brand include the paramedic training which will improve service delivery and make us a more attractive employer, as well as the performance management software system which will automate the employee evaluation process including goals, developmental plans and allow for 360 feedback.
+Retention completes/brings the recruiting cycle full circle and employee engagement is essential for retention.
+Some initial recruiting and retention plans that may be incorporated into our brand include the paramedic training which will improve service delivery and make us a more attractive employer, as well as the performance management software system which will automate the employee evaluation process including goals, developmental plans and allow for 360 feedback.